We’re back today with more acronyms!

 JavaScript also didn’t make the cut – you pretty much can’t use it at all on these pages.
 A library is available by default which does let you use some functions like the ability to have lazy loading on your pages.

-This all means that while certain functionality and integration of the usual coding languages are restricted, the end result is that the page both loads quickly and is also able to be cached to a very high degree.
+This all means that while certain functionality and integration of the usual coding languages are restricted, the end result is that the page both loads quickly.
+Is also able to be cached to a very high degree.
+For a deeper dive, explore our guide on Search Optimization Traditional SEO.

-This results in a page that loads extremely fast even on a desktop device but is especially well suited for phones where connectivity and display are common hurdles towards having a page load fast.
+This results in a page that loads extremely fast even on a desktop device but is especially well suited for phones where connectivity.
+Display are common hurdles towards having a page load fast.
+For a deeper dive, explore our guide on common Cyber Security Threats.

 How This All Works With Your Mobile